Padmavathi-SJ/Study-Materials/Cloud Computing/cloud.md

 ## On Premise VS Cloud:
+* On Premise means all will be done by our own only.
 * In One Premise, we only responsible to develop, deploy and maintain, for that we want more servers(high cost), every time have to monitor and all those things should be handled by us only.

 ### In Cloud Computing: